 The 3D planetarium is the only one of its kind in the UK and stargazing nights for adults aged 16+ run year-round.
 There’s an on-site bar, and you can watch various star shows – from seasonal stargazing to exploring the galaxy!

 Bristol’s got tons of different neighborhoods, all with a really distinct character.
 Your ideal Bristol accommodation will depend on your style of travel.
 Some of my favorite places to stay in Bristol are Stokes Croft (for backpackers), the Harbourside, the city center, Old Market (for mid-range hotels), and Clifton (for more upmarket luxury accommodation).

 In Stokes Croft, the Full Moon hostel accommodates backpackers from all over the world.
 It’s also home to one of Bristol’s most fun bars and is in the heart of the city’s liveliest nightlife area.

 For a central, modern, affordable hotel, check out Future Inn in Old Market.
-It’s got a bar and restaurant on-site, and the rooms are clean, have plenty of natural light, and offer all of the amenities that you’d expect in a city center hotel.
+It has a bar and restaurant on-site, and the rooms are clean, have plenty of natural light, and offer all of the amenities you’d expect in a city-center hotel.

 For something a little more boutique-y, try Number 38 in Clifton.
-Each room is styled to perfection, with both modern and traditional furnishings and unique touches.
-Dine at the on-site restaurant or bar, or enjoy Clifton’s many restaurants close by!
+Each room is perfectly styled, with modern and traditional furnishings and unique touches.
+Dine at the on-site restaurant or bar, or enjoy Clifton’s nearby restaurants!Booking.com

 There are plenty of fun things to do in Bristol in winter.
 With lots of outdoor and indoor attractions, it’s somewhere where you can visit year-round and still be awed.
-There’s so much history waiting to be tapped into in Bristol at its all-weather attractions, as well as fun seasonal things to do such as Christmas rollerblading or the markets.
+There’s so much history waiting to be tapped into in Bristol at its all-weather attractions and fun seasonal things to do, such as Christmas rollerblading or the markets.